H-1B Visa

 The H-1B petition may be approved for up to 3 years, but may not exceed the period of validity of the labor certification application.
 The H-1B status holder may be admitted for maximum of six years.
 H-1B status may be extended in one-year increments beyond the six-year limitation if a labor certification, immigrant petition for alien worker or employment-based application to adjust status was filed at least 365 days prior to the expiration of H-1B status.
 A person who remains outside of the U.S. for one year, may begin the six-year period anew.
 Spouses and children accompanying an H-1B visa holder will be granted H-4 visas.

-The employers (registrants), who are seeking authorization to employ H-1B workers subject to the cap, must first electronically register and pay $10 registration fee for each employee.
+The employers (registrants), who are seeking authorization to employ H-1B workers subject to the cap, must first electronically register and pay $21 registration fee for each employee.
 Since during last few years the annual cap was reached quickly, the U.S. Citizenship and Immigration Service conducted the H-1B “lottery” to select the H-1B petitions for processing

-There are four types of fees to file an H-1B petition: (i) registration $10; (ii) the standard $460.00 petition fee (and if the employee is abroad, additional fees at the US.
-Embassy or Consulate); (iii) additional fee of $1,500.00 (or $750.00 if the employer has less than 25 full-time employees); and (iv) fraud prevention and detection fee of $500.00.
+There are four types of fees to file an H-1B petition: (i) registration $215; (ii) the standard $780.00 petition fee, plus the $600 asylum fee or $460 petition plus $300 asylum fee for employers with up to 25 employees; (iii) an additional fee of $1,500.00 (or $750.00 if the employer has fewer than 25 full-time employees); and (iv) a fraud prevention and detection fee of $500.00.
 If an employer has 50 or more employees and more than 50% of the employees have H-1B or L-1 status, the employer must pay a fee of $4,000.00 in addition to other fees.
-For more information regarding payment of those fees, click here.
-A copy of the certified labor condition application must be submitted with the H-1B petition.

 For more information about H-1B process and one of our cases, click here.